approvals/ApprovalTests.cpp/doc/MaintainingDocumentation.md

 The new file needs to be in a `mdsource` sub-directory.

 **Creating multiple pages**

+**TODO These scripts need updating for the removal of .source.md files**

 If creating multiple files, on Unix, you can use the script `doc/mdsource/create_page.sh`